Employment at Naturally Superior Adventures

 - Ability to get along well with others plus a good sense of humour and creativity.

-We are unable to hire those who smoke or are very allergic to dogs.
+Please note: we are unable to hire those who smoke or are very allergic to dogs.

 New Guide staff will want to take advantage of the comprehensive training courses we typically run during June (although many of our guide job-prerequisites are also available elsewhere).
 They are designed to help you become a great guide.
 While you pay the full cost of these courses (some exceptions apply i.e. first aid) we pay your wages while you are on course so things pretty well even out.
 It’s a great deal for us both.